Manabu Mabe: Career and Legacy

 In 1986, Mabe held a major retrospective exhibition at the São Paulo Museum of Art (MASP) and published a catalogue featuring 156 reproductions of his work with text in Portuguese, English, and Japanese.

 The influence of Mabe's work, along with that of fellow Japanese-Brazilian artists like Tomie Ohtake and Tikashi Fukushima, was significant in Brazilian art.
 A July 1988 article in Veja magazine noted that "the importance given to the work of Mabe, Fukushima, and Shiró attracted a new wave of Japanese artists to Brazil, who arrived in the country as mature artists with established aesthetic positions."
 By 1989, Japanese-Brazilian artists had become prominent figures in Brazil's informal abstractionism movement.

 In 1995, Mabe published his autobiography Chove no Cafezal (It Rains in the Coffee Plantation) in Japanese, which was initially serialized in the Nihon Keizai Shimbun newspaper in his native Kumamoto region.
 The following year, he traveled to Japan for a major retrospective exhibition of his work.

 His works are held in numerous prestigious institutions, including the Museum of Contemporary Art, São Paulo, the Museum of Modern Art, Rio de Janeiro, the Museum of Contemporary Art, Boston, and the Dallas Museum of Fine Arts.
 The National Museum of Fine Arts in Rio de Janeiro houses one of his most significant paintings, "Still Life" (oil on canvas).
 His works are also part of the collection at the National Art Museum of Bolivia and the V+R Sapoznik art collection.

+Varig Flight 967

+On 30 January 1979, after an exhibition in Tokyo, 53 of his paintings were on board a Varig 707-323C aircraft en route from Tokyo-Narita to Rio de Janeiro/Galeão via Los Angeles.
+The aircraft and accompanying paintings went missing over the Pacific Ocean about 30 minutes (200 km ENE) from Tokyo, the cause unknown and wreck undiscovered.